-Clubs may sign players from their USL affiliate (on loan) to a Short Term Agreement (up to four-day contracts) for MLS league season games only in cases of Extreme Hardship.
+A club may sign players from its USL affiliate (on loan) to Short-Term Agreements (up to four-day contracts) for MLS League Season games only in cases of Extreme Hardship.

-An MLS club may sign a player to a maximum of four Short Term Agreements each season (maximum of 16 days).
-During such time, the player may play in any U.S. Open Cup games, CONCACAF Champions League games, and exhibition games.
+A club may sign a player to a maximum of four Short-Term Agreements each season (maximum of 16 days).
+During such time, the player may play in any CONCACAF Champions League, Canadian Championship, Lamar Hunt U.S. Open Cup, Leagues Cup, Campeones Cup, and exhibition matches.

-In the event a player suffers a season-ending injury, a club may place that injured player on the Season-ending Injury List and receive roster relief (i.e., an open roster spot).
-Once placed on the Season-ending Injury List, the injured player will not be eligible to play for the club in any remaining competition during that MLS season (including any exhibition games or tournaments, CONCACAF Champions League, AMWAY Canadian Championship and U.S. Open Cup game).
-In the event that a player placed on the Season-ending Injury List recovers prior to the end of the MLS season, that player may only play in games for the club's USL affiliate.
+Season-Ending Injury List: If a player suffers a season-ending injury, a club may place that injured player on the Season-Ending Injury List and receive roster relief (i.e., an open roster slot).
+Once placed on the Season-Ending Injury List, the injured player will not be eligible to play for the club in any remaining competition during that MLS season (including any exhibition games or tournaments, CONCACAF Champions League, Canadian Championship and Lamar Hunt U.S. Open Cup games).

 - The injured player must be earning at least $100,000 per annum.

-- The injured player must have suffered the season ending injury prior to the close the Primary Transfer Window and the new player must be signed as of such date.
+- The injured player must have suffered the season-ending injury prior to the close of the Primary Transfer Window and the new player must be acquired as of such date.

-- The Season-ending Injury Replacement Player may earn up to $250,000 but not more than the player who suffered the season-ending injury.
+- The replacement player may earn up to $250,000 but not more than the player who suffered the season-ending injury.

-- MLS clubs will only be allowed to sign one such Season-ending Injury Replacement Player a year.
+- Clubs will only be allowed to sign one such replacement player per MLS League Season.

-In the event a Player on a club's Supplemental or Reserve Roster suffers a Season-ending Injury, a club may replace that injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (i.e., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may be replaced by a Player earning the Reserve Minimum Salary (subject to the Club Salary Budget).
-The Reserve Minimum Salary will be charged to the Club Salary Budget.
+If a player on a club's Supplemental Roster suffers a season-ending injury, a club may replace that injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (e.g., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may be replaced by a player earning the Reserve Minimum Salary (subject to the Club Salary Budget)).
+The Reserve Minimum Salary of such replacement player will be charged to the Club Salary Budget.

-Accordingly, a Club must have salary budget space to replace a Player with a Season-ending Injury on the Supplemental Roster with a Season-ending Injury Replacement Player.
+Accordingly, a club must have Salary Budget space to replace a player with a season-ending injury on the Supplemental Roster with a replacement player.

 Short-Term Injury Replacements

-In the event a player suffers an injury that will prohibit him from participating in six or more MLS games, a club can place that injured player on the Disabled List.
-An injured player placed on the Disabled List will remain unavailable for a minimum of six MLS games and may not participate in any exhibition games or tournaments, including CONCACAF Champions League, AMWAY Canadian Championship and U.S. Open Cup games.
+If a player suffers an injury that will prohibit him from participating in six or more MLS League Season games, a club can place that injured player on the Injured List.
+An injured player placed on the Injured List will remain unavailable for a minimum of six MLS League Season games and may not participate in any exhibition games or tournaments during that period, including CONCACAF Champions League, Canadian Championship, Lamar Hunt U.S. Open Cup, Leagues Cup, and Campeones Cup games.

-If a player on a club's Senior Roster is put on the Disabled List, the club may receive roster relief (i.e., an open roster slot).
-The club will not receive budget relief for that player and will be responsible for the injured player's full salary budget charge.
-Only clubs that have or can create extra salary budget space will be able to temporarily replace players on the Disabled List.
-A club must have priority over any replacement player it adds (Discovery, Right of First Refusal, etc.)
+If a player on a club's Senior Roster is put on the Injured List, the club may receive roster relief (i.e., an open roster slot).
+The club will not receive salary budget relief for that player and will be responsible for the injured player's full Salary Budget Charge.
+Only clubs that have or can create extra Salary Budget space will be able to temporarily replace players on the Injured List.
+A club must have priority over any replacement player it adds (e.g., via Discovery, Right of First Refusal, etc.)

-Clubs may not trade for salary budget space for a player added to the Disabled List.
+Clubs may not trade for Salary Budget space to replace a player added to the Injured List.

-In the event a player on a club's Supplemental or Reserve Roster suffers an injury that will place such Player on the Disabled List, the club may replace the injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (e.g., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may only be replaced by a Player earning the Reserve Minimum Salary (subject to the Club Salary Budget)).
+If a player on a club's Supplemental Roster suffers an injury that will place such a player on the Injured List, the club may replace the injured player with a player earning the Reserve Minimum Salary irrespective of the salary earned by the injured player (e.g., if a Generation adidas Player earning more than the Reserve Minimum Salary is injured, he may only be replaced by a player earning the Reserve Minimum Salary (subject to the Club Salary Budget)).
 Such Reserve Minimum Salary will be charged to the Club Salary Budget.
-Therefore, a Club must have Salary Budget space to replace the injured Player on the Supplemental or Reserve Roster with a Disabled List Replacement Player.
-The Club must also ensure it has the necessary Roster space and Club Salary Budget available when the Player is removed from the Disabled List.
+Therefore, a club must have Salary Budget space to replace the injured player on the Supplemental Roster or Reserve Roster with a Injured List Replacement Player.
+The club must also ensure it has the necessary roster space and Club Salary Budget available when the player is removed from the Injured List.

-NOTE: No changes may be made to a club's roster during the period beginning on September 15, 2017 (day after Roster Freeze Date) through the day after MLS Cup.
-Nevertheless, a team may obtain players in accordance with the Extreme Hardship rules and procedures to replace players who are injured or otherwise legitimately unavailable after the Roster Freeze Date.
+NOTE: No changes may be made to a club's roster after the Roster Freeze Date (September 1, 2020) and running through the day after MLS Cup.
+Nevertheless, a club may obtain players in accordance with the Extreme Hardship rules and procedures after the Roster Freeze Date.

 Methods of Removing a Player from a Roster

 Clubs may waive players based on performance at any time during the MLS season.
-A club may waive a Semi-Guaranteed Player at any time during the regular season until 48-hours prior to the Contract Guarantee Date.
-A club may waived a Guaranteed or Semi-Guaranteed Player after the Contract Guarantee Date only with League approval.
+A club may waive a Semi-Guaranteed Player at any time during the regular season until 3 business days prior to the Contract Guarantee Date.
+A club may waive a Guaranteed Player (at any time) or a Semi-Guaranteed Player (after the Contract Guarantee Date) only with League approval.
 Clubs may not waive a player between the Roster Freeze Date and MLS Cup.

-Semi-Guaranteed Players waived on or after the Contract Guarantee Date of any League year and Guaranteed Players waived anytime, and who clear waivers (i.e., not picked up by another club), will continue to have their Salary Budget Charge count against the Club Salary Budget.
-The club waiving the player will not receive a replacement player except through the Discovery Process.
+Semi-Guaranteed Players waived on or after the Contract Guarantee Date and Guaranteed Players waived anytime, and who clear Waivers (i.e., not picked up by another club), will continue to have their respective Salary Budget Charges count against the applicable Club Salary Budgets.
+The club waiving the player will not receive a replacement player.

 Transfers and Loans